efeefe/is/pages/03.opendott/infrastructure-maintenance/item.md

 I'm collecting notes to write about waste in this setting.
 The first post will be ready as soon as I transcribe and edit an interview I did with myself yesterday.

-**PS.:** the usual nod is in place to the amazing work of [The Maintainers](https://themaintainers.org/) who first draw my attention to this fundamental aspect of contemporary life.
+**PS.:** the usual nod is in place to the amazing work of [The Maintainers](https://themaintainers.org/) who first drew my attention to this fundamental aspect of contemporary life some years ago.